This post may contain affiliate links. Please read our disclosure policy.

 It enriches the soup and helps it with tons of ham flavor you just won’t get from tossing in chunks of cooked ham.
 The beans work like little sponges to absorb all the flavor.
 If you don’t have a ham bone, you can use ham hocks.
 They’re generally available at most supermarkets, often in the freezer section.
 Just ask the butcher.

-Black Eyed Peas Ingredients
+Black Eyed Pea Soup Ingredients

 - Black Eyed Peas: These legumes are packed with nutrients!
 Be sure to sort the beans and throw out any rocks and or debris.
 Depending on the manufacturer, there can be varying amounts.